jesuisunananas/jesuisunananas/README.md

 - 👋 Hi, I’m @jesuisunananas
-- I am an incoming student at UC Berkeley this fall.
+- I am a current junior at UC Berkeley.
+I am an undergraduate researcher at BAIR.
 - 🌱 I’m currently learning/trying to learn computer science.
 - Take a look at my website arjunrewari.com 😁